 Failure and event recording

 Enterprise integration / interfacing to CMMS/ERP

-TABLE FOOTNOTE: There are probably some important features missing from this table which one or more of the above software providers would regard as important.
-A future blog may look at going deeper, so please add your name or simply comment at the end if you are interested in further detail.
+TABLE FOOTNOTE: There may be features missing from this table which one or more of the above software providers would regard as important.

 Caveat emptor - Buyer beware

 So far in this blog, I have sung the praises of potentially employing a safety life-cycle cloud-based software solution.
 Being an independent consultant, who often has to complete independent project assessments, I do not endorse any specific solution.